 4.4.
 If you are acting as an agent for someone else, we will treat you alone as our customer for the purposes of the FCA Rules and you will be liable to us in respect of all Transactions conducted by you in such capacity.

-4.6 You shall provide us with such information as we require to comply with all FCA rules and all applicable anti-money laundering rules and regulations.
+4.6.
+You shall provide us with such information as we require to comply with all FCA rules and all applicable anti-money laundering rules and regulations.
 You warrant that any information provided to us by you is complete, accurate and not misleading in any material respect.
+We reserve the right to reject applications from high-risk jurisdictions in accordance with our ongoing legal and regulatory responsibilities.

 5. Rights and Obligations.

 5.1.
-We are required under the law and regulation to verify the identity of our customers by obtaining among other things, documentary proof of your name and address.
+We are required under the law and regulation to verify the identity of our customers.
+We have undertaken a risk-based approach to this process, which might require obtaining among other things, documentary proof of your name, date of birth and address.
+You shall agree that we may use additional online electronic verification tools that might request among other things further details, documents, photo and video evidence from yourself.
 If you cannot satisfactorily prove your identity, you may not be able to open an account with us or may have to close your existing account.

 5.5.
 We shall provide a Statement and a Confirmation of your Transactions, as well as an account balance and a record of all Transactions for your account, via the Trading Platform.
 In the absence of manifest error, the Statement and Confirmation shall be conclusive and binding on you.
 You shall check the electronic Statements received from us and notify us promptly of any discrepancy.